ainayves/cgpt/README.md

 `cgpt` is a Python module that allows you to use Chat-GPT directly in your favorite Terminal.

+### ⭐ FEATURES

+- AI conversation exactly the same as in openai website
+- LAN support (you can use cgpt inside a LAN)
+- Docker support

 ### ❓ REQUIREMENTS

 - python >=3.7